awslabs/dotnet-nativeaot-labs/README.md

 ## Prerequisites

 1. [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 NativeAOT is only supported on .NET 6 and greater.
-1. [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/?amazon-linux-whats-new.sort-by=item.additionalFields.postDateTime&amazon-linux-whats-new.sort-order=desc).
-If building for Lambda, you'll need to create the binaries on Linux since cross-OS compilation is not supported with NativeAOT.
-Using an EC2 instance running Amazon Linux 2 is recommended for building .NET NativeAOT Lambda functions, although we hope to make compiling in containers easier in the future.
-Other distributions of Linux *may* work, but will probably have compatibility issues with Lambda since Lambda runs on Amazon Linux.
 1. [AWS CLI](https://aws.amazon.com/cli/) For easy management of AWS resources from the command line.
 Make sure to [initialize your credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 1. [Dotnet Amazon Lambda Templates](https://docs.aws.amazon.com/lambda/latest/dg/csharp-package-cli.html) For creating dotnet lambda projects from the command line. (installed with `dotnet new -i Amazon.Lambda.Templates`)
 1. [.NET Global Lambda Tools for AWS](https://aws.amazon.com/blogs/developer/net-core-global-tools-for-aws/) For deploying and invoking your lambda. (installed with `dotnet tool install -g Amazon.Lambda.Tools`)
+1. [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/?amazon-linux-whats-new.sort-by=item.additionalFields.postDateTime&amazon-linux-whats-new.sort-order=desc).
+If building for Lambda, you'll need to create the binaries on Linux since cross-OS compilation is not supported with NativeAOT.
+We recommend using AL2 for compatibility with Lambda.
+You can either use an EC2 instance running AL2 or a Docker container running AL2 (see container sample) or [Amazon Linux 2 for WSL2](https://aws.amazon.com/blogs/developer/developing-on-amazon-linux-2-using-windows/).
-1. [AWS Visual Studio Toolkit](https://aws.amazon.com/visualstudio/) If using Visual Studio.
+1. (Optional) [AWS Visual Studio Toolkit](https://aws.amazon.com/visualstudio/) If using Visual Studio.
-1. It may also be helpful to read these documents from the .NET repositories and build a local console app before moving on to Lambda: [Using Native AOT](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/README.md)
+1. (Optional) It may also be helpful to read these documents from the .NET repositories and build a local console app before moving on to Lambda: [Using Native AOT](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/README.md)

 ## Set Up the Sample Function Code